cgoldberg/audio-metatag/README.md

   - File names must contain a delimiter (` - `) between `Artist` and `Title`, and end with a valid extension: `.mp3`, `.flac`, `.ogg` (case-insensitive)
 - It will skip any files that are not named according to the format specified above
-- If filenames are given as command-line options, it will only process those files
-- If no filename is specified, it will process all files (recursively) in the current directory
-- A different directory can be specified using the `--dir` option

 **Warning**: Edits are done in-place.
 Backup your files first if you want a copy of the originals.